- How to take print screens on Windows 11? It's easier than you think, even if this is a new OS.

 This basically means that all the different methods that worked on Windows 10 will work just fine on Windows 11.

-Want to know how to take screenshot on Windows 11?
-We’ll show you 4 different ways.
+Want to know how to take screenshots on Windows 11?
+We’ll show you four different ways.
 So read on, pick your favorite and start capturing those essential bits of information in no time!